edorasware/edoras-one-initializr/README.md

 - Updated version to starter 2.0.4-2
 - Updated a lot of addons to their latest version
 - Added a lot of new addons (maily widgets, grid, grid lite, etc.)
-- fixed bug where addons with no transients could not be added (e.g. REST API Doc)
+- Fixed bug where addons with no transients could not be added (e.g. REST API Doc)
 - Added separate ExpressionService class to sample code
 - Fixed issue in sample code when searching for work object by id.
 - Updated analytics addon version and corrected typo in artifact name
+- Minor documentation updates

 ### 02-23-2018
 - Update version to starter 2.0.4 (also most addons)